 The FREE way!
 Complete our schedule service form and you will be able to print a pre-paid shipping label through UPS.
 Don’t want us to pay for the shipping?
 No problem!
 Our address is:

 815 NW 25th Ave Unit A

 Ocala, FL 34475

 Attn: Repair Estimates

 Yes.
 Please complete our Schedule Service form so we can track the equipment to you when we receive it.

 Preventive maintenance is a set of maintenance tasks recommended by the manufacturer performed at a certain interval to help prolong the useful life of the machine.
 PM tasks vary based on equipment types.
 It ranges from simple safety checks to rebuild or replacement of components.

 You should have your oxygen concentrator checked by a trained technician on an annual basis.
 There are certain indicators that an oxygen concentrator will display to prompt preventive maintenance measures.
 Performing routine service to components on a regular basis reduces the likelihood of an equipment failure, prolonged downtime, and additional costs.

 Most newer models do not require Preventive Maintenance, however, it is good practice to have the pressure checked against a manometer on an annual basis to ensure the pressure is accurate.
+We perform preventive maintenance for $45, plus the cost of the filter, if needed.
+This includes an internal inspection with cleaning and a full testing of the machine.
 In addition, filters should be replaced regularly to ensure optimal performance.

 This depends on the type of equipment and issue that is wrong with it, so unfortunately we can’t give a blanket answer.
 Feel free to contact us for a very rough estimate.